SimonMaracine/checkers-engine/engine/protocol.md

 Tells the engine to think, play and return the best move of its current internal position.
 It should optionally not play the resulted move on its internal board, if the second token is equal to the string *dontplaymove*.

+The GUI is not permitted to send the **GO** command while the engine is still thinking.
+It can only send another **GO** command after it received a **BESTMOVE** message from engine.

+The engine must not return from processing the **GO** command until it has a valid best move result.

+### STOP

+Tells the engine to stop thinking and return its best result calculated so far.

+This command should do nothing, if the engine is not in the process of thinking.

+The engine is obligated to have a valid result even if it was stopped from thinking very early.

 ### GETPARAMETERS

 Asks the engine about its configurable parameters.
 The engine can have any number of parameters, even zero.
 They must